 Grab a partner.
 If you see a good product or offer from a business you know, consider promoting it for them on your platforms.
 This works two-fold – it adds value to your community, and encourages other business to promote you as well (cross-promotion).

-Don’t synch your posts.
+Post to each platform separately.
 Each social platform is its own unique medium, so you need to tailor the wording and style of posts to the individual platform.
-It may seem like a good time-saver to synch your Facebook and Twitter posts, but it won’t be giving maximum value to your communities.
+It may seem like a good time-saver to use software that automatically posts your Facebook posts to Twitter, but it won’t be giving maximum value to your communities.
 Sometimes you can use the same link or content on different platforms, but always tailor the messaging around it.

 Social is like a dog – it’s for life not just for Christmas!
 Yep, when you embark on your social journey, understand that you’re committing to a long-term project, and you’ll need to take care of it.

 Online and offline are friends.
-The things that you speak to clients about in face-to-face meetings or over the phone are the exact same things you should be posting online.
+The things that you speak to clients about in face-to-face meetings or over the phone are the kind of things you should be speaking about online.
 And if you’re finding that in face-to-face conversations you or your clients are referring back to content on your social media pages, then you’re definitely on the right track.